English Champion

 Each term, internal moderations take place to assess children’s attainment against the writing exemplifications and our assessment grids to ensure that all judgements made are consistent and fair in all year groups.
 External moderations are also attended each year with local schools to discuss and agree outcomes and next steps for groups of children.

-Spelling, punctuation and grammar are also assessed through summative assessments at the end of every term with classes receiving a weekly spelling test.
+Spelling, punctuation and grammar are also assessed through summative assessments each term.

 Pupil Voice